Confluence in. Customer website out.

 Share Confluence pages with customers

-Turn selected Confluence pages into clean customer-facing pages that can be opened without a Confluence account.
+Turn selected Confluence pages into a branded, searchable customer-facing website that customers can open without logging into Confluence.

-Built for teams who already write in Confluence but need a cleaner way to share selected pages with customers.
+Built for teams who already write in Confluence but need a cleaner way to share selected content with customers.

 Customers should not need access to your Confluence workspace.